alexanderlarsen/Saneject/README.md

 - Validates assigned interface types and resolves from `GameObject`s when possible.
 - Omits non-serialized, backing-only, or hidden fields by default.

 If you create your own inspector for a specific type or a catch-all `Editor` for `MonoBehaviour`, Unity will use that instead of Saneject's `MonoBehaviourFallbackInspector`.
-In that case, Saneject’s inspector features won’t apply unless you explicitly call back into it.
+In that case, Saneject's inspector features won't apply unless you explicitly call back into it.

-You can completely restore Saneject’s inspector behavior inside your custom editor by calling:
+You can completely restore Saneject's inspector behavior inside your custom editor by calling:

 ```csharp
 SanejectInspector.DrawDefault(serializedObject, targets, target);